NMonastero/Bouncing-Boy/README.md

 10/6:It might not fit the original idea exactly but it is very close.
 Dynamic animation is apparently hard?
 Idk, I need more time to get it working.
 I will add a timer if I can figure it out
 10/7:The timer is giving me a bit of trouble but I've been given a hint to check out 'csterdroids' on Prof Madden's github so we'll see how that works out
-10:9:Getting the surface going using code from my last app (widget for you) and some of Professor Madden's Asteroids project
+10:9:Getting the surface going using code from my last app (widget for you) and some of Professor Madden's Asteroids project 10/10:Working on the canvas is causing signifigantly more issues than first anticipated.
+I might have to just reuse some code from my last project to get it working (It's just showing a black screen).
+I might also have to change the image button to a drawable bitmap for the image to apear.